monikanikolova/take-a-hike/README.md

 # Take-a-hike
 This application is a project assignment for UNCC Bootcamp.
-Eat-Da-Burger is a fun app that lets users keep track of trails.
+Take-a-Hike is a fun app that lets users keep track of trails.
 After logging in user can see all trails or see own trails.
 Also user can change trails from saved to completed